SchlossLab/Hannigan_CRCVirome_mBio_2018/doc/manuscript.md

 General Landscape -> Networking -> Predictive Modeling

+# Working Hypothesis
+Like bacteria, it is more of the minor players of the community that make that difference instead of major abundances.

+What viruses are always present in cancer but not in healthy?

 # Introduction
 Colorectal cancer is a common and severe disease that is the second leading cause of cancer-related deaths in the United States.
 The US National Cancer Institute estimates over 1.5 million Americans will be diagnosed with colorectal cancer in 2016, and over 500,000 Americans will have died from the disease [@Howlader:2016ed].